Wistia video embeds

 5. Save your changes.

-Showing a Standard embedded Wistia video in the editor
+Show a Standard embedded Wistia video in the editor

-You can see the video by Previewing the article, or by saving it and viewing the published article.
+You can see the video by Previewing the article or by saving it and viewing the published article.

 While we can't force these scripts to run to show the thumbnail, you can add some custom CSS to create a visual signal that a video's been uploaded.
 We like to use a background color for the video player div and a video icon, but the simpler approach is just to use the background color.
-See below for both sets of steps:

 1. Save this video camera icon to your computer: video-solid.png

-2. Go to Library > Files.
+2. Go to Files.

 7. Copy this code and paste it into that pane: